MileHacker Logo

 Recommended Guidebooks and Maps

-The National Geographic Trails Illustrated Map - Shenandoah National Park (often on Amazon) remains highly recommended for hikers, offering detailed trail information.
+The National Geographic Trails Illustrated Map - Shenandoah National Park (often from Amazon) remains highly recommended for hikers, offering detailed trail information.

 Books about the Destination

 "Hiking Shenandoah National Park" by Robert Downing (FalconGuides) is a practical guide.
 "Shenandoah: The Valley Story" by C. Mattimore and A. Jones explores history and culture.
-"A Walk in the Woods" by Bill Bryson delves into the Appalachian Trail experience.
+"A Go for a walk in the Woods" by Bill Bryson delves into the Appalachian Trail experience.

 Local Publications

-Free visitor guides often appear at visitor centers, hotels, and restaurants.
-Local newspapers in towns like Staunton or Harrisonburg present local events and current affairs.
+Free visitor guides frequently seem at visitor centers, hotels, and restaurants.
+Local newspapers in places such as Staunton or Harrisonburg present local events and current affairs.

 Social Media and Digital Content